tuist/tuist/docs/docs/cloud/what-is-cloud.md

 > [!TIP] RETURN OF INVESTMENT (ROI)
 > To assist organizations in evaluating their return on investment (ROI), we've developed an [**ROI calculator**](https://tuist.io/cloud).
 For instance, consider an organization with approximately 20 developers.
 If their clean builds take 10 minutes and they achieve a 70% cache effectiveness, they could potentially reduce development time by 24,000 hours and recover up to $6.4 million a year.

+> [!NOTE] CI CACHE
+> CI built-in caches either don't provide hash-based caching or they do, but they don't support the artifact-level hashing granularity that's required for an efficient cache.
+Therefore, they are not a suitable solution for Tuist's caching requirements.

 ### Selective testing across environments